numba/llvmlite/docs/source/user-guide/deprecation.rst

 will raise a ``RuntimeError`` with a suitable message.
 LLVM 20 includes many behavior changes that may break user code or expectations.
 This hard error warns users of such potential breakage.
+See :ref:`llvm20` for more details on LLVM 20 changes.

 Reason for deprecation
 ----------------------